librefox05/.github/profile/README.md

 # Librefox

-Librefox is a customized firefox project which includes different preferences that respect user privacy as much as possible.
-We use preferences from betterfox and cachyOS without breaking anything.
+Librefox is a fork of firefox which includes different preferences that respect user privacy as much as possible without, possibly, breaking anything.

 ## Notable Changes

-- Sane defaults
-- DuckDuckGO out of the box and other \
+- DuckDuckGO search engine out of the box
-privacy-respecting search engines
 - Auto install ublock origin
+- Librefox branding
+- Preferences set from betterfox, librewolf and CachyOS